Complaints Procedure

 POPIA COMPLAINTS PROCEDURE

-• POPI complaints must be submitted to Optivest Health Services in writing.
-Where so required, the Information Officer will provide the data subject with a “POPI Complaint Form”.
+• POPIA complaints must be submitted to Optivest Health Services in writing.
+Where so required, the Information Officer will provide the data subject with a POPIA Complaint Form.

 • Where the complaint has been received by any person other than the Information Officer, that person will ensure that the full details of the complaint reach the Information Officer within 1 working day.